 The report also alleged that ATC Ghana had a lease-back agreement with the big operators, like MTN for instance, and that meant all the towers it bought from MTN were leased back to MTN, and all kinds of strategies were implemented to ensure that MTN enjoyed some special treatment as far as access to those towers were concerned.

 In order for the lease-back arrangement to work, according to the report, ATC Ghana allegedly categorized towers into platinum, gold and silver based on a number of factors, chief among them being location.
-And telcos were supposed to pay more for platinum towers, which are mainly located in densely populated business centers.
-So the smaller telcos who could afford the high fees are automatically excluded from the platinum towers.
+And operators were supposed to pay more for platinum towers, which are mainly located in densely populated business centers.
+So the smaller operators who could not afford the high fees are automatically excluded from the platinum towers.

 300 Towers Minimum

 The third allegation in the report was that ATC Ghana implemented a policy which said that the only condition under which an operator would be allowed to participate in the co-location was when the operator agrees to sign on to at least 300 towers, which was difficult for smaller operators, so they were shortchanged, while the big operators continue to have an urge.